-Café Zenon: While the kids skate on the Tahoe City Winter Sports Park ice rink, adults sip classic whiskey drinks at town hotspot Café Zenon.
-Chef Suzanne Nguyen puts a Vietnamese spin on lunch and dinner items such as a Vietnamese French dip, which artfully combines brisket, a French baguette, and pho broth, or the oven-roasted chicken with kimchi, arugula, and potato.
-Look for mac ‘n’ cheese for the kids, fun bar bites, and an eclectic breakfast menu, available on weekends.
+While the kids skate on the Tahoe City Winter Sports Park ice rink, adults sip gin drinks at town hotspot Café Zenon.
+Chef Suzanne Nguyen puts a Vietnamese spin on lunch and dinner items such as a Vietnamese French dip, which artfully combines brisket, a French baguette, and pho broth, or the chicken pho.
+Look for grilled cheese for the kids and fun bar bites.

-Fireside Pizza Company: Palisades Tahoe skiers warm their toes around fire pits on the patio at Fireside Pizza Company, where the spectrum of pies varies from the Big Mountain—piled with sausage, pepperoni, bacon, and Canadian bacon—to the Pear & Gorgonzola with red onions.
+Palisades Tahoe skiers warm their toes around fire pits on the patio at Fireside Pizza Company, where the spectrum of pies varies from the Big Mountain—piled with sausage, pepperoni, bacon, and Canadian bacon—to the pear and gorgonzola with red onions.
 Gluten-free eaters in your group?
-Options are here, along with salads and pasta, with or without gluten.
+Pizza options are here, along with salads and pasta, with or without gluten.

 Tahoe City’s Bridgetender Tavern and Grill, the go-to place for mouth-stretching burgers and waffle fries, also serves breakfast on Sundays.
 The menu is no yawn.
 In addition to traditional ‘cakes and eggs, it boasts a deep fried sushi roll, pork ribs plus wings and fries, and ahi poke tacos.